3 Frameworks for Sustainable Investment

 Global Reporting Initiative

 The Global Reporting Initiative (GRI) was one of the earliest initiatives to provide a sustainability reporting framework.
-GRI was launched in 1997 and now is the most widely used sustainable reporting standard, with more than 10,000 organisations in 100 countries reporting using GRI standards.
-GRI is governed by the Global Sustainability Standards Board.
+The GRI was launched in 1997 and now is the most widely used sustainable reporting standard, with more than 10,000 organisations across 100 countries reporting using the GRI standards.
+The GRI is governed by the Global Sustainability Standards Board.
 The Standards are reviewed regularly to ensure they reflect global best practice.

 Carbon Disclosure Project